Chapter 2 – Eligibility Requirements

 The Immigration Act of 1990 (IMMACT 90) added additional eligibility requirements to applicants granted asylum who wish to adjust status.
 USCIS issued regulations See 8 CFR 209.2(a)(2). to clarify that persons granted asylum status prior to enactment of IMMACT 90 would not be subject to these additional requirements at time of adjustment.

-Therefore, applicants who were granted asylum prior to November 29, 1990 may have their status adjusted to permanent residents even if they no longer are a refugee due to a change in circumstance, no longer meet the definition of a refugee, or have failed to meet the required one year of physical presence in the United States after being granted asylum.
+Therefore, applicants who were granted asylum prior to November 29, 1990 may have their status adjusted to permanent residents even if they no longer are a refugee due to a change in circumstance, no longer meet the definition of a refugee, or have failed to meet the required 1 year of physical presence in the United States after being granted asylum.
 These applicants need only apply for adjustment and establish that they have not been resettled in another country and are not inadmissible to the United States.

 Although it is unlikely that any of these cases still remain pending, an officer should be aware of these special provisions that apply to any asylum adjustment applicant whose grant of asylum was prior to November 29, 1990.

-Only time spent in the United States counts towards the one-year physical presence requirement.
+Only time spent in the United States counts towards the 1-year physical presence requirement.
 A principal asylee’s physical presence starts accruing on the date the asylee is granted asylum.

 If a derivative asylee was physically present in the United States when USCIS approved his or her Refugee/Asylee Relative Petition (Form I-730) or the principal asylee’s Application for Asylum and for Withholding of Removal (Form I-589), whichever is applicable, then the derivative asylee may start accruing physical presence on the approval date of the petition or application.
 If the derivative asylee is living abroad when USCIS approves the relative petition, then the derivative asylee’s physical presence begins accruing on the date of admission as an asylee.